elasticio/elasticio.github.io/_integrator-guide/mapping-data.md

 ![Mapping: Configure input](/assets/img/integrator-guide/data-mapper/mapper-01.png "Mapping: Configure input")

-Screenshot above shows the stage in integration flow designer where the actual mapping or matching of the values is done.
-The *Petstore API* component expects values in two fields.
+The screenshot above shows the stage in integration flow designer where the actual mapping or matching of the values is done.
+The *Petstore API* operation for creating a Pet requires a name and a status for the new pet.
+That's why the component asks the user to provide input in two fields: `Name` and `Status`.
 These two fields are required (red exclamation marks), which means without providing the values for them we will no be able to proceed further and click on *Continue* button.
 Let us proceed with the mapping.

 ![Mapping: Selecting drop-down](/assets/img/integrator-guide/data-mapper/mapper-02.png "Mapping: Selecting drop-down")